-Employers should consult with insurers to determine what, if any, MLR rebate will be received by the employer.
+Employers should consult with insurers to determine what, if any, MLR rebate will be issued by the insurer.
 Employers should consider the above guidance, including reliance on the controlling ERISA plan document, as applicable, to determine the proper use of any MLR rebate received from an insurer.
 Employers should maintain a record that describes how the rebate payable to eligible plan participants was determined and to whom it was distributed.
-Finally, employers should engage outside counsel to assist in the process of determining the appropriate use of MLR rebates received from insurers.
+Finally, employers should engage legal counsel to assist in determining the appropriate use of MLR rebates received from insurers.